wujiang1900/instagram-ws/README.md

 When you've confirmed you have Ruby installed, run gem install sass to install Sass.

-Your application should run on the default 9778 port, so in your browser just go to [http://localhost:9778/instagram](http://localhost:3000/versions.html).
+Your application should run on the default 9778 port, so in your browser just go to [http://localhost:9778/instagram/CapitalOne?count=20](http://localhost:9778/instagram/CapitalOne?count=20).

+AlchemyAPI Sentiment Analysis free service to determine the sentiment towards CapitalOne in the media.
+Need to register with AlchemyAPI (http://www.alchemyapi.com/api/register.html) for an AlchemyAPI key.

 If you want to run tests, simply type:

 ```bash
 npm test